 P.S.
 Hiking was also great.
 You’ve got to visit Colorado during fall!
 It’s amazing.

-Since this post is still getting a lot of views, you might be interested in the
+Since this post is still getting a lot of views, some of you might be interested in the

 outcomes of my experiments with the cross K-function.
 I used the function in 2 recent

 papers.
 Links to the articles are found on the Publications page.

 Juhász, L. and Hochmair, H. H. (2017).
 Where to catch ‘em all? – a geographic analysis

 of Pokémon Go locations.
 Geo-spatial Information Science.
 20 (3): pp. 241-251